Miami Marlins

+History

 Wayne Huizenga, CEO of Blockbuster Entertainment Corporation, was awarded an expansion franchise in the National League (NL) for a $95 million expansion fee and the team began operations in 1993 as the Florida Marlins.
 MLB had announced a few months earlier that it intended to add two new teams to the National League.
 It was a foregone conclusion that one of them would be placed in Florida; the only question was whether Huizenga would beat out competing groups from Orlando and Tampa Bay.
-Orlando fielded a very spirited campaign bolstered by its family-oriented tourism industry.
+Orlando waged a very spirited campaign bolstered by its family-oriented tourism industry.
 Tampa Bay already had a baseball park—the Florida Suncoast Dome in St. Petersburg, completed in 1990.
 However, on June 10, 1991, the National League awarded a Miami-based franchise to Huizenga.
-The franchise adopted the nickname "Marlins" from previous minor league teams, the Miami Marlins of the Triple-A 's International League from 1956 to 1960, and the Miami Marlins (1962–70) and Miami Marlins (1982–88) teams that played in the Florida State League.
+The franchise adopted the name "Marlins" from previous minor league teams, the Miami Marlins of the Triple-A 's International League from 1956 to 1960, and the Miami Marlins (1962–70) and Miami Marlins (1982–88) teams that played in the Florida State League.

 The Marlins' first manager was Rene Lachemann, a former catcher who had previously managed the Seattle Mariners and Milwaukee Brewers, and who at the time of his hiring was a third base coach for the Oakland Athletics.
 The team drafted its initial lineup of players in the 1992 MLB Expansion Draft.
 The Marlins defeated the Houston Astros 12–8 in their inaugural spring training game.
 Jeff Conine hit Florida's first homer before a crowd of 6,696 at the Cocoa Expo Sports Complex.
 The Marlins won their first game on April 5, 1993, against the Dodgers.
 Charlie Hough was the starting pitcher for that game.
 Jeff Conine went 4-for-4 as well, making him an immediate crowd favorite.
 By the end of his tenure with Florida, he had earned the nickname "Mr. Marlin."
 Gary Sheffield and Bryan Harvey represented the Marlins as the club's first All-Star Game selections, and Sheffield homered in the Marlins' first All-Star Game at-bat.
 The team finished the year five games ahead of the last-place New York Mets and with an attendance of 3,064,847.
 In that season, the Marlins traded young set-up reliever Trevor Hoffman and two minor-league prospects to the San Diego Padres for third baseman Gary Sheffield.
 While Sheffield helped Florida immediately and became an all-star, Hoffman eventually emerged as the best closer in the National League.
 After the 1993 season, Donald A. Smiley was named the second president in club history.
-The Marlins finished last (51–64) in their division in the strike-shortened season of 1994 and fourth (67-76) in 1995.
+The Marlins finished last (51–64) in their division in the strike-shortened season of 1994 and fourth (67–76) in 1995.
 Lachemann was replaced as manager midway through the 1996 by director of player development John Boles.